Get Started

 The Standard

-aDNA is an open specification — MIT licensed, community-driven, designed for extension.
+aDNA is an open specification — MIT licensed, open to contribution, designed for extension.

 v2.5 MIT License Open Standard 16 Entity Types